liqiongfan/jsonc11/README.md

 ### What is jsonc11?

-JsonC11 using modern C++11 feature to encode/decode JSON data, the following is the example.
+JsonC11 using modern C++11 features to encode/decode JSON data, the following are some examples.